tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/运维中心/日志采集/使用 CRD 配置/开启日志采集_intl_en.md

 ## FAQ
-If you have problems, you can refer to [EKS Log Collection FAQs](https://intl.cloud.tencent.com/document/product/457/40582).
-If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=6&level2_id=350&source=0&data_title=%E5%AE%B9%E5%99%A8%E6%9C%8D%E5%8A%A1TKE&step=1) to contact us.
+If you have problems, please [submit a ticket](https://console.cloud.tencent.com/workorder/category?level1_id=6&level2_id=350&source=0&data_title=%E5%AE%B9%E5%99%A8%E6%9C%8D%E5%8A%A1TKE&step=1) to contact us.